The end of Roman Britain

 Who was King Arthur?

-There is a story, which you have probably heard, that at this time there arose in England a famous king, King Arthur, who had a famous magician helper named Merlin, and whose Knights of the Round Table fought off the Anglo-Saxons and the Danes, and kept England civilized and unified.
+There is a story, which you have probably heard, that at this time there arose in England a famous king, King Arthur, who had a famous magician helper named Merlin, and whose Knights of the Round Table fought off the invaders, and kept England civilized and unified.
 Nobody knows whether Arthur really existed.
-But it does seem likely that the English organized an army to keep the Anglo-Saxons and the Danes out.
+But it does seem likely that the people of England organized an army to keep the invaders out.

 Was Arthur’s castle at Tintagel?

 Archaeological excavations at Tintagel, where the stories say Arthur’s castle was, show that there were big buildings there right after the fall of Rome.
 So maybe that is where they organized their army.
-The people who lived there were still trading with Europe, and getting some things from as far away as India even.
+The people who lived there were still trading with Europe.
+They still got some things, like expensive medicines, from as far away as India even.

 Britain falls to the invaders